Ho-ho-ho and a happy, jolly Christmas to you! Feel warm and fuzzy inside already? But why?

 They commonly feature themes such as kindness, charity, gratitude, love, and hope.
 And because of the persuasive nature of stories, these themes are often induced in their audience.

 This happens through of a process called transportation.
 This psychological process describes how submerging into a story influences individuals’ attitudes, intentions, and behavior.

 So when viewers watch holiday movies, they are subconsciously driven to reenact those same values in their lives.
 And, oftentimes, take on the mood that was set in the film.

 The holiday season is a special time of the year that brings out different sides to us all.
 And it’s just these changes in the way we act that are fun to reflect on and dissect to find those unique quirks of human behavior.

 Crobox’s technology uses various cognitive biases to help consumers deal with choice overload and be happier with their purchase decisions.
 Want to learn more about implementing this on your website?
-Check out our white paper.
+Check out our ebook.